- Animals: bovine

 - Farm Business Management: new enterprise development, budgets/cost and returns, marketing management, feasibility study, agricultural finance, market study, risk management

-The purpose of this project was to conduct research and education activities that will promote the development of pasture-fed beef (PFB) markets in Virginia.
+The purpose of this project is to conduct research and education activities that will promote the development of pasture-fed beef (PFB) markets in Virginia.
 Previous research has shown that PFB is a niche market that has the potential to contribute to the ecological sustainability of farming; the economic well-being of farmers; the economic vitality of rural communities; and regional economic linkages.

-- Identify and describe economic/financial properties of alternative PFB systems using different levels of off-farm resources, and how their product is valued by consumers;
+First, identify and describe economic/financial properties of alternative PFB systems using different levels of off-farm resources, and how their product is valued by consumers;

-- Map the structure of the PFB marketing channels currently in use, and identify constraints and inefficiencies that currently constrain the market or will likely impede its expansion;
+Second, map the structure of the PFB marketing channels currently in use, and identify constraints and inefficiencies that currently constrain the market or will likely impede its expansion;

-- Analyze the potential for diverse retail and food service outlets to participate in PFB markets, and requirements for sales through these markets;
+Third, analyze the potential for diverse retail and food service outlets to participate in PFB markets, and requirements for sales through these markets;

-- Analyze preferences and demand for PFB among growing Latin American, Asian, and European populations; and
+Fourth, analyze preferences and demand for PFB among growing Latin American, Asian, and European populations; and

-- Extend results of research through educational programs to producers and dissemination of research results through extension, industry and professional outlets.
+Fifth, extend results of research through educational programs to producers and dissemination of research results through extension, industry and professional outlets.